jmaBranquinho/blueprism-hackathon/README.md

 BDS (mean)
 - 25 ms

+# Code architecture, standards and methodology

+Regarding my coding methodology, I applied TDD while writing most of the code and my unit tests follow the following convention: "MethodName_**When**StateUnderTest_**Should**ExceptedBehavior".

+Each file is organized in its corresponding folder:

+- interfaces are in the interfaces folder
+- abstractions are in the abstractions folder
+- exceptions are in the exceptions folder
+- stratagies are in the stratagies folder
+- services are in the services folder
+- extension methods (custom guard clauses) in the extensions folder in their respective folder
+- the models for each strategy are in the models folder and in their respective strategy folder

+To add a new algorithm, there is an interface to be implemented and there is also an abstracted base that will help with most non-algorithmic operations.
+The unit tests also have an abstract class.

+Methods are organized according to the visibility and microsoft nomenclature patterns were followed.
+All public methods have guard clauses and private methods have debug asserts.
+Public methods, models, interfaces and abstractions also have a small documentation to help the next developer extending the code.

 # Some Links I found useful
 https://www.javatpoint.com/ai-uninformed-search-algorithms - study of multiple algorithms

 https://towardsdatascience.com/top-algorithms-and-data-structures-you-really-need-to-know-ab9a2a91c7b5 - study of multiple algorithms

-https://efficientcodeblog.wordpress.com/2017/12/13/bidirectional-search-two-end-bfs/ - implementation of BDS in C++ https://www.geeksforgeeks.org/word-ladder-set-2-bi-directional-bfs/ - implementation of BDS in C#
+https://efficientcodeblog.wordpress.com/2017/12/13/bidirectional-search-two-end-bfs/ - implementation of BDS in C++

+https://www.geeksforgeeks.org/word-ladder-set-2-bi-directional-bfs/ - implementation of BDS in C#